dominikjeske/RoslyMapper/README.md

 **Disadvantages:**

-- Static analysing is not working and properties looks like they are not in use
+- Static analyzing  is not working and properties looks like they are not in use
 - We cannot find all references of properties
-- A convention-based generator is working in runtime so all errors are visible after applications starts and sometimes we don't detect bug until it gets to producion
+- A convention-based generator is working in runtime so all errors are visible after applications starts and sometimes we don't detect bug until it gets to production
 - Generated code is kind of black magic - it is working or not.
 We find out in production ;)
 - "With great power comes great responsibility" - tool have many features and it is tempting for people to overuse so business logic is leaking from domain into infrastructure
-- Performence of runtime generated code will never be as fast as code compiled durilng build by c# compiler
+- Performance  of runtime generated code will never be as fast as code compiled during build by c# compiler
 - Debugging mapping code is impossible

 **Advantages:**

 With all that evil we can ask why people are using Automapper.

-- We have many models with similar properties in diffrent layers to it is very tedious to write them by hand
+- We have many models with similar properties in different layers to it is very tedious to write them by hand
-- Even when we take a time to write manual mapper AutoMapper give us guard so when some property is added to model we can detect this (unfortunatelly only in runtime)
+- Even when we take a time to write manual mapper AutoMapper give us guard so when some property is added to model we can detect this (unfortunately only in runtime)
-- Automapper have many build in features like LINQ support that can be really time saver
+- AutoMapper have many build in features like LINQ support that can be really time saver
 - Last but not least - people are lazy and have tendency to use new toys or reuse toys that are used by others

 # Philosophy

-A main philosofy of Roslymapper is to create simple mapping expirience that is created in build time and prevents from common missusings.
+A main philosophy of RoslyMapper is to create simple mapping experience that is created in build time and prevents from common misusings.

 # How